MrDeliciousman/EscapeRoom/README.md

 ## User Stories

-1. I am a user that likes funny stories and I would like this game to tell stories that are funny for “bite sized” experience.
-I don’t take the story serious.
-I would
+1. I am a user that enjoys a thrilling story.
+I would like the app to tell an engaging story that I can be immersed in.

 2. I am a user that likes to explore different paths in a game and see what the different ending are.
+I would enjoy the option to go back to previous junctions and choose other decisions so that I may see what the different paths lead to.